 Educating learners in ways far beyond academics

-Loyola, is not merely concerned with ‘getting a good HSC’, our focus is the full life-long development of the students entrusted to us.
+At Loyola, our focus is the full life-long development of the students entrusted to us.
 We are concerned very much with what type of person we will become.
 It is why what goes on beyond the classroom is also as important as what transpires within it.
 How we relate to others, how we cope with our circumstances, how we deal with our problems and even, from time to time, our tragedies are all important moments of caring, learning and growth.

 Students have many leadership opportunities whilst at Loyola, including Student Representative Council where, each year, up to 16 students are elected to represent their fellow students.
 The aims of the Council are to promote, encourage and facilitate student involvement in the school and enrich the school community.
 The Council provides a forum for students to express themselves and also raises money for approved student activities.